spatha0011/spatha_vsd-hdp/Day21/README.md

 - **Red regions** indicate areas with higher cell density, approaching 100%.
 - **Green and blue regions** indicate moderate to low cell density.
 - The highlighted row (`ROW_343`) displays details such as origin coordinates, site count, site spacing, and bounding box dimensions.

+❗**Note:** In the floorplan stage, you do not see any placement density heat maps because standard cells have not yet been placed.
+The heat map will only appear after the placement step.

 ![Alt Text](Images/pn1.jpg)